beejjorgensen/bgc/src/bgc_part_5100_man_string.md

 #include <string.h>

 size_t strspn(char *str, const char *accept);

 size_t strcspn(char *str, const char *reject);
 ```

 ### Description {.unnumbered .unlisted}

-`strspn()` will tell you the length of a string consisting
+`strspn()` will tell you the length of a string consisting entirely of
-entirely of the set of characters in `accept`.
-That is, it
+the set of characters in `accept`.
+That is, it starts walking down `str`
-starts walking down `str` until it finds a character that is
+until it finds a character that is _not_ in the set (that is, a
-_not_ in the set (that is, a character that is not to be
+character that is not to be accepted), and returns the length of the
-accepted), and returns the length of the string so far.
+string so far.

-`strcspn()` works much the same way, except that it walks
+`strcspn()` works much the same way, except that it walks down `str`
-down `str` until it finds a character in the `reject`
+until it finds a character in the `reject` set (that is, a character
-set (that is, a character that is to be rejected.)
-It then returns the
-length of the string so far.
+that is to be rejected.)
+It then returns the length of the string so
+far.

 ### Return Value {.unnumbered .unlisted}

-The lenght of the string consisting of all characters in
+The length of the string consisting of all characters in `accept` (for
-`accept` (for `strspn()`), or the length of the
+`strspn()`), or the length of the string consisting of all characters
-string consisting of all characters except `reject` (for
+except `reject` (for `strcspn()`).
-`strcspn()`

 ### Example {.unnumbered .unlisted}